FAQs About Your FT.com Trial

+As you begin your trial on FT.com, you may have questions about what is included, what happens at the end of the trial, when you can cancel, and what forms of payment are accepted.
+Below, we have provided answers to these frequently asked questions:

-During your trial, you will have complete digital access to FT.com, including all the features and content offered in both our Standard Digital and Premium Digital packages.
-Our Standard Digital package provides access to a wide range of global news, analysis, and expert opinions.
-With our Premium Digital package, you will also have access to our premier business column, Lex, as well as 15 curated newsletters covering key business themes with original, in-depth reporting.
-To compare the features of our Standard and Premium Digital packages, click here.
+During your trial, you will have full access to FT.com, including everything offered in both our Standard Digital and Premium Digital packages.
+With Standard Digital, you can enjoy a wide range of global news, analysis, and expert opinion.
+Premium Digital provides access to our premier business column, Lex, as well as 15 curated newsletters that cover key business themes with original, in-depth reporting.
+If you would like to compare Standard and Premium Digital, you can do so here.

 What happens at the end of my trial?

-If you take no action, you will be auto-enrolled in our premium digital monthly subscription plan, which offers complete access to FT.com for $69 per month.
-However, if you prefer cost savings, you have the flexibility to change your plan at any time during the trial.
-In the “Settings & Account” section, you can choose to pay annually and save 20% while retaining your premium access.
-Alternatively, you can downgrade to our Standard Digital package, which offers a robust journalistic offering that fulfills many users’ needs.
-Compare our Standard and Premium Digital packages here.
-Any changes you make will become effective at the end of the trial period, allowing you to retain full access for four weeks, even if you choose to downgrade or cancel.
+If you do not make any changes, you will be automatically enrolled in our premium digital monthly subscription plan, which costs $69 per month and provides complete access to FT.com.
+However, if you prefer to make cost savings, you have the flexibility to change your plan at any time during the trial period by visiting the “Settings & Account” section.
+You can also choose to pay annually at the end of the trial to retain your premium access and save 20%.
+Another option is to downgrade to our Standard Digital package, which fulfills the needs of many users.
+To compare the features of Standard and Premium Digital, click here.
+Any changes you make will become effective at the end of the trial period, allowing you to retain full access for four weeks, regardless of whether you downgrade or cancel.

 When can I cancel?

 You have the freedom to change or cancel your subscription or trial at any time online.
 Simply log into the “Settings & Account” section and select “Cancel” on the right-hand side.
-Your subscription will remain active until the end of your current billing period, allowing you to continue enjoying the benefits until that time.
+Please note that even if you decide to cancel, you can still enjoy your subscription until the end of your current billing period.

 What forms of payment can I use?